harunsasmaz/BigInteger/README.md

 ## Test

 * You are given a pre-defined test class which simply tests operations of BigInteger class.
-You may add other test criterias if you wish or you can simply run <code>main.cpp</code> to see results.
+You may add other test criterias if you wish or you can simply run <code> ./big_int </code> to see results.